ABOUT THE 2014 MT. TABOR DOGGIE DASH:

 Let us set the scene for you...

-It's early August.
-You've already run all the fun Spring events in town.
+It's August and you've already run all the fun Spring and early Summer events in town.
+Now you’re

 until Run Like Hell, right?
 Wrong!

 event for everyone!
-No dog neccessary.
-Just bring yourself or some friends
+No dog necessary, just bring yourself or some friends

 and take part in one of the coolest events around, in one of Portland's